trust2065/gatsby/README.md

+# This is a project build with Gatsby, the goal is to build a project with GraphQL

-# Document
+## Document

+Record learning resources and notes

 <https://paper.dropbox.com/doc/learning-Gatsby--AldbnW_vKC2iQ5IuhoJAIpAsAg-90vMg0EUbYrmdGgjrqzyQ>

-This is a project build with Gatsby, the goal is to build a project with GraphQL

 ## Run

-`yarn develop`
+run `yarn develop` in cmd line then we can find website in `http://localhost:8000` and GraphiQL tool page in `http://localhost:8000/__graphql`

 ## GraphQL